-Our fundraising operation is run by a dedicated internal Development Office, led by the Interim Director of Development and Alumni Relations, who is one of the senior staff members of the College.
+The fundraising and alumni relations operations are run by the Development Office, led by the Director of Development and Alumni Relations, who is one of the senior staff members of the College.
 The work of the team is overseen by the Development Committee, which is chaired by the Master.
-We have brought in external experts to assist with the set up and administration of the annual Telethon.
 The team operates in line with Charity Commission, Fundraising Regulator and GDPR regulations and guidelines.
-We receive donations in the form of legacies or one-off and regular gifts.
-Our donors are current and old members of the College (Fellows and alumni) and associated trusts and foundations.
-Over the course of the year, no formal fundraising complaints have been raised to the trustees.
-One question about historic donations was raised at the end of the year, on which we will report next year.
+A professional fundraising consultant is used to support College staff with the administration of the annual Telethon.
+Should anyone in receipt of our fundraising communications ever wish to register a complaint, we are committed to addressing that quickly and appropriately.
+Our complaints policy is published on the College Policies and Documents section of our website.
+No complaints have been received this year.